MaVeN-13TTN/Budget_Tracker/README.md

 ## Project Overview

 Budget Tracker is a web application designed to help users manage their finances and track expenses.
-It provides a user-friendly platform for tracking income, expenses, and savings while offering tools to set and manage budget limits for different categories.
+It provides a user-friendly platform for tracking income, expenses while offering tools to set and manage budget limits for different categories.

 ## Features